cattius/cattius.github.io/about.md

 ## Talks
 Shockingly, not all about CPUs!

-* Privacy by Design in the SDLC: Why, When, How?, WeAreDevelopers World Congress, Berlin/virtual, upcoming July 2024
+* [Privacy by Design in the SDLC: Why, When, How?](/images/privacy-sdlc.pdf), WeAreDevelopers World Congress, Berlin/virtual, July 2024
 * [That's rather inappropriate, dear: the challenges of determining 'appropriate' measures for personal data deletion](/images/appropriate-privacy.pdf), International Workshop on Privacy Engineering (industry track), Vienna, July 2024
 * [Defence against the Dark Patterns: UX Lessons from the Deceptive Side of the Web](/images/dark-patterns.pdf), Web Summer Camp (UX track), Opatija, July 2024
 * [Privacy Leaks Beyond the Class-Level: Protecting Personal Data](/images/privacy-leaks.pdf), Java Vienna, June 2024